-The purpose of the Federal Fiscal Year (FFY) 2020 State Homeland Security Program (SHSP) is to support state and local efforts to prevent terrorism and other catastrophic events and to prepare Montana for the threats and hazards that pose the greatest risk to its security.
+The purpose of the Federal Fiscal Year (FFY) 2021 State Homeland Security Program (SHSP) is to support state and local efforts to prevent terrorism and to prepare Montana for the threats and hazards that pose the greatest risk to its security.
 The SHSP grant provides funding to implement investments that build, sustain, and deliver FEMA's 32 core capabilities essential to achieving the National Preparedness Goal of a secure and resilient Nation.
 Building, sustaining, and delivering core capabilities are not exclusive to any single level of government, organization, or community, but rather, require the combined effort of the whole community, inclusive of children, individuals with disabilities and others with access and functional needs, diverse communities, and people with limited English proficiency.
 The HSGP supports the core capabilities across the five mission areas of Prevention, Protection, Mitigation, Response, and Recovery based on allowable costs.
 The HSGP supports the Quadrennial Homeland Security Review Mission to Strengthen National Preparedness and Resilience.

 SHSP funds a range of activities, including planning, organization, equipment purchase, training, exercises, and management and administration across all core capabilities and mission areas.
 Eighty percent (80%) of SHSP funds must be passed through to local or tribal units of government.
 At least twenty-five percent (25%) of the overall SHSP funds received by the state must be dedicated towards law enforcement terrorism prevention activities (LETPA).
+Twenty percent (20%) of SHSP funds must be used for National Priorities as described in the Notice of Funding Opportunity (NOFO).

-At the date of publication of this document, the Department of Homeland Security has not yet released the FFY 2020 HSGP Notice of Funding Opportunity (NOFO).
-When released, the complete FFY 2020 HSGP NOFO will be posted at www.readyandsafe.mt.gov/emergency.

-The funding amount Montana will receive under the SHSP in FFY 2020 is currently unknown.
-MTDES estimates that federal funding will be available no later than September 30, 2020.
+At the date of publication of this document, the Department of Homeland Security has not yet released the FFY 2021 HSGP Notice of Funding Opportunity (NOFO).
+When released, the complete FFY 2021 HSGP NOFO will be posted at http://readyandsafe.mt.gov/Home/Articles/homeland-security-grant-program The funding amount Montana will receive under the SHSP in FFY 2021 is currently unknown.
+MTDES estimates that federal funding will be available no later than September 30, 2021.